 The Group has maintained strong capital reserves over the course of the financial year.
-The company's outstanding recourse debt facilities of \$10,852,000 were repaid in full during the year from strong levels of underlying operating cashflow.
-Subsequent to balance date on 22 July 2010, the Company announced to the market its intention to undertake a capital return of 35 cents per share, subject to shareholder approval.
-The Group will retain a solid capital base after the return, with residual cash reserves being supplemented by strong operating cashflows generated from continued earnings.
+Having returned \$35,670,000 of capital to shareholders during the year, the Company has maintained good levels of residual cash reserves which continue to be supported by strong operating cashflows emanating from underlying earnings.
+The Company also remains free of any recourse debt facilities having repaid these in full in the prior year.
 The Board believes the ongoing cash reserves will be more than sufficient to meet the Group's ongoing funding requirements including future business development and investment.